 Why should your faith community care about mental health?

-- Because 1 in 4 families in your congregation is affected by mental illness.
+- Because 1 in 4 people in your congregation is affected by mental illness.
 Mental illnesses do not discriminate -- they affect people from all races, creeds, income categories and social classes.
+Stigma keeps people from sharing their stories with others in your congregation, so they seldom get the support we offer to people with other types of illnesses.

 - Because more than half of people who seek outside help when they are in crisis turn first to their clergy/faith leaders, before they seek help from psychiatrists, physicians or psychologists.
 If you are a faith leader, do you feel prepared to counsel on mental health problems?
 If you are a member of a faith community, do you feel confident your leaders have the education and training they need to help you and your family deal with the mental health issues you face?